dantasfiles/dantasfiles.github.io/_posts/2025-03-16-notes-on-principled-programming.md

 The notes are still in progress as I have not yet finished reading the book

 ## Preface
 - The book is aimed at the level of a first computer class.
-However, it seems to fit better at a second class level, which is why it is a suggested resource in Cornell's second computer class, [CS 2110](https://www.cs.cornell.edu/courses/cs2110/2025sp/resources.html)
+However, it seems to fit better at a second class level, which is why it is a suggested resource in a second computer class, 🐻[CS 2110](https://www.cs.cornell.edu/courses/cs2110/2025sp/resources.html)

 ## 1. Introduction
 - The book advises writing it right the first time, not assuming it will be fixed later, and avoiding debugging as much as possible.
 This is something that I try to do, but I've noticed a lot of other people don't